Hiccups, or singultuses, are the repetitive diaphragmatic spasms we all love to hate.

 Hiccups typically go away on their own after a few minutes.
-But there are a few all natural remedies you can try if your toddler has the hiccups and you want to send them packing.
+But there are a few all-natural remedies you can try if your toddler has the hiccups.

 - Chamomile, fennel, or peppermint tea.
 Chamomile, fennel, and peppermint are some of the best and safest herbs for relieving the muscle spasms that cause hiccups, according to Dr. Hobbs.
 He recommends using a dropper to squeeze small amounts of the warm tea into your toddler’s mouth.
 Repeat until the hiccups stop.